yotam180/LWASP/README.md

 ### Todo List ###
-* Contribute to the wiki
+* Add more documantation , preferably via the repo's wiki